How Many Millionaires Are There in the World?

 Who wants to become a millionaire?
 The answer is - practically everybody.
 But, how many millionaires are there in the world already?
 The answers are a lot less clear on that one.

-Key Statistics About Millionaires for 2024 – Editor’s Choice
+Key Millionaire Statistics for 2025 – Editor’s Choice

 • 88% of all millionaires are self-made, and 84% have a college degree.